scottgwald/glassprov-min/README.md

 When the clients are phones and Glasses, they can use WS.groupDevice() to get their channel name.
 Then this will be consistent with the way the Go server works.

+## Model for narrowcasting

+The Android client treats the channel with name equal to its own groupDevice string specially: for instance it checks to see if the second argument ("command") is "script" or "lambda".
+So I'll adopt the convention that we narrowcast to channels with a groupDevice name ("x") of a connected device, but we keep the channel name "x" rather than stripping it away and sending the rest of the arguments only to that device.

 ## Brainstorming